msztolcman/try-tiny-smartcatch/README.md

 Introduction
 ============

-Try::Tiny::Extended is Perl module for easy handling exceptions.
+Try::Tiny::SmartCatch is Perl module for easy handling exceptions.

 It's mostly the same as [Try::Tiny](https://metacpan.org/module/Try::Tiny) module, but there few changes to it's specification: